Last updated on January 27, 2023

 - Listing date: 11 February 2008

 The IPO that was to be the launch of Anil Ambani, turned out to be a disaster for him and investors alike.
 Although the company had no operational power plant at the time of the offer, it did not deter investors and a 100% premium in grey market further threw caution out of the window.
-The IPO, India’s largest ever at the time, was fully subscribed within minutes and eventually garnered 73 times the bids, making it the largest IPO ever in terms of subscription amount.
+India’s biggest IPO at the time, was fully subscribed within minutes and eventually garnered 73 times the bids.

 The Indian market was in euphoria and was suddenly left shaken when the US subprime crisis emerged just before the listing of Reliance Power.
 The company’s overvalued shares still managed to list at a premium of 17% but lost steam within five minutes.
 By the end of the day, investors had lost 17% on their investment.
 While it was not a massive loss, the entire Reliance Group – largely known for value creation till the point – received a big jolt.
 Shareholders in Reliance Power continued to lose money afterwards as well as shares slid further, even though the company gave free bonus shares to IPO investors.
 Among the biggest IPOs in India, it is easily the most hated one!